 This was a major departure from how the system worked under Kim Il-sung.
 During the Kim Il-sung era, the Party's role in decisionmaking was clearly defined.
 The flow of decision-making consisted of a bottom-up component in addition to the top-down instructions from Kim Il-sung and Kim Jong-il.
 New policy proposals in a department or ministry went to that institution's Party guidance committee, where they were reviewed and submitted to the relevant Central Committee department.
 A section chief would determine whether the policy proposal fit within established Party guidelines before sending it up to senior leadership (deputy director, first deputy director, or secretary) for approval.
 The department director (or Party secretary, if there is one for the department) would submit the policy proposal to the Party Secretariat to be placed on the agenda for an upcoming meeting, which would be chaired by the General Secretary.
-Once the General Secretary approved the policy proposal, it would be sent back to the appropriate Central Committee department, which would pass it back to the originating institution for implementation.
-191
+Once the General Secretary approved the policy proposal, it would be sent back to the appropriate Central Committee department, which would pass it back to the originating institution for implementation.192

 As Kim Jong-il's unitary guidance system became ingrained in the 1980s and 1990s, the formal policymaking process that characterized the Kim Il-sung era disappeared and was replaced by "report politics" and "crony politics" (i.e., close aide politics).
-Major policies increasingly were worked out through private channels, such as close aide gatherings (often drinking parties) at one of Kim's residences.
+Major policies increasingly were worked out through private channels, such as close aide gatherings (often drinking parties) at one of Kim's residences.193

-Dr. Pak Yong-taek, Enhanced Position of the North Korean Military and Its Influence on Policymaking (Seoul: Korean Institute for Defense Analysis, 2008).
+192 Dr. Pak Yong-taek, Enhanced Position of the North Korean Military and Its Influence on Policymaking (Seoul: Korean Institute for Defense Analysis, 2008).

-The banquet for close aides was a method originally designed by Kim Jong-il in the 1970s for the purpose of winning cadres over to his side prior to his designation as successor.
-After he was designated as the successor, these parties were used mainly for managing close aides and realizing closed-door politics.
-In terms of his own situational awareness, Kim instituted a process.
-On Thursdays, he would convene a meeting across all policy disciplines, where issues would be discussed.
-Then, usually on Saturdays, he would convene a drinking party for close aides for the purpose of drilling down on issues and working toward a decision.
-Au-
+193 The banquet for close aides was a method originally designed by Kim Jong-il in the 1970s for the purpose of winning cadres over to his side prior to his designation as successor.
+After he was designated as the suc-

-Kim's remarks at these meetings, as well as during his guidance inspections, were recorded and polished in writing before being conveyed to pertinent departments or made public through the media.
+Kim's remarks at these meetings, as well as during his guidance inspections, were recorded and polished in writing before being conveyed to pertinent departments or made public through the media.194